inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 from the transmitter node, and lasts until the "first bit" has travelled past the node farthest from the transmitter.
 In this phase, the simulation slows down.
-The second one is "presence"; it's when the signal is "present" on the entire playground, at all nodes, and the simulation speeds up.
+The second one is "presence"; it's when the signal is "present" on the entire scene, at all nodes, and the simulation speeds up.
 The third one is "recession"; it starts when the signal's "last bit" begins receding from the transmitter node, and lasts until the "last bit" has travelled past the farthest node.
 In this